What master’s degree should a teacher get?

 And a tad overwhelmed.

-In my interview, I discuss all ideas concerning teachers and master’s degrees, from personal goals to implementation of ideas in the secondary classroom.
+Below, I discuss all ideas concerning teachers and master’s degrees, from personal goals to implementation of ideas in the secondary classroom.
 Plenty of people have asked me what master’s degree should a teacher get, and I can provide some guidance on that.

 If you’d like to read about my decisions with master’s degrees, my thoughts are below.